longoodr/deep-field/README.md

 ### Play Dependency Graph Construction
 `deepfield/playgraph/playgraph_builder.py` is a script that will build a play dependency graph from the plays in `stats.db` and save the graph's nodes and edges to `stats.db`.

 The play dependency graph is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-For model evaluation, a modified breadth-first search of this graph is used to evaluate plays in layers, consisting of nodes which can be evaluated independently of one another.
-This ensures:
+Note that every directed acyclic graph is a [partially ordered set (poset)](https://en.wikipedia.org/wiki/Partially_ordered_set).
+The [maximal antichains](https://en.wikipedia.org/wiki/Antichain#Height_and_width) of this poset represent sets of plays which can evaluated independently of one another.

+Note that these maximal antichains must still be evaluated in the proper sequence for player ratings to be up-to-date within each maximal antichain, with respect to all previous plays.
+Therefore, during model evaluation, the [lattice](https://en.wikipedia.org/wiki/Lattice_(order)) of maximal antichains of the poset is traversed.
+After each maximal antichain is evaluated, ratings are updated.
+Note that this ensures:

-1. For any two plays involving the same player, the earlier of the two plays is evaluated in an earlier layer.
-This ensures for a given play, the ratings of the players are consistent with all previous plays involving those players.
+1. For any two plays involving the same player, the earlier of the two plays is evaluated in an earlier maximal antichain relative to the later play.
+Therefore, for a given play, the ratings of the players are up-to-date with respect to all previous plays involving those players.

 2. Play counts are relatively evenly distributed across players for a given number of evaluated plays.
-This would not be the case if the plays were evaluated sequentially by time of occurrence.
+With the most basic play evaluation order where plays are merely evaluated sequentially by time of occurrence, this would not be the case.

-3. Each layer can be evaluated without updating the ratings of any players.
+3. Each maximal antichain can be evaluated without updating the ratings of any players.
 This allows plays within a layer to be used as a training batch for the outcome prediction model.
 ___